Git-K3rnel/TryHackMe/Ignite/README.md

 ## Getting Shell

-now execute it with `python2`, it gives you a `cmd` that you can run command with it, for example `ls` :
+Now execute it with `python2`, it gives you a `cmd` that you can run command with it, for example `ls` :

 ![cmd](https://github.com/Git-K3rnel/TryHackMe/assets/127470407/38c85ca2-99ba-4550-8d9e-c27429a5a6d3)